tierratelematics/fedora-remix/README.md

 ### Joining the domain

-You can join a newly installed host to the Tierra domain using the following command:
+You can join a newly installed host to the domain using the following command:

 ```
- # tierractl join
+ # domainctl join
 ```

 You will be prompted for credential of an administrator.